chsxf/mfx.wiki.mirror/Services.md

 In complement, the route must also be an instance method.

-Then, inside your route you can access the core service provider to reach any available services you may need.
+Then, inside your route you can access the [[Core Service Provider]] to reach any available services you may need.

 ### Example